It4innovations/HyperLoom/doc/source/client-py.rst

 The full list of build-in tasks can be found in :ref:`PyClient_API_Tasks`.
-Method ``submit_one`` is non-blocking and returns instance of ``loom.client.Future`` that represents a remote computation in Loom infrastructure.
+Method ``submit_one`` is non-blocking and returns instance of ``loom.client.Future`` that represents a remote computation in HyperLoom infrastructure.
 There are basic four operations that is provided by ``loom.client.Future``: